Chicago, Fort Wayne and Eastern Railroad: History

-Conrail acquired the line in 1976, and later sold some of it to the Norfolk Southern Railway to relieve that company's ex-Nickel Plate Road main line.
+Conrail acquired the line in 1976, and later sold some of it to the Norfolk Southern to relieve that company's ex-Nickel Plate Road main line.
 CSX Transportation acquired the entire line in the 1999 breakup of Conrail, and began to make improvements, including new crossing signals, paving crossings, and weed-whacking the railroad.
 After this was complete, signs were posted at each crossing notifying motorists of an increase in train traffic.

 In 2004, operations under the Chicago, Ft.
 Wayne & Eastern Railroad name began; from the beginning of operations, the railroad has been owned by RailAmerica.

 In 2011, Joseph (Joe) Parsons, a former Norfolk Southern supervisor, was named General Manager of the Chicago, Fort Wayne, & Eastern Railroad, headquartered in Fort Wayne, Indiana.

-On July 23, 2012, Genesee & Wyoming Inc. announced that it intended to purchase RailAmerica in a deal valued at $1.39 billion.
+On July 23, 2012, Genesee & Wyoming announced that it intended to purchase RailAmerica in a deal valued at $1.39 billion.
 Approval of the purchase was granted by the U.S. Surface Transportation Board on December 19, 2012, and ownership of the Chicago, Ft.
 Wayne & Eastern was transferred to the G&W.

 As of 2023, there are many interchanges in CFE: